k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/06_llm_calls_utility_actors.md

 ## Prompt Construction Actors

-Fabric provides utility actors to construct prompts effectively:
+Fabric provides utility actors that simplify and streamline the process of building prompts:

 ### LLMConst

-Creates preset LLM prompt transcript messages for any role.
-Use this to define static portions of your prompt.
+This actor constructs LLM prompt messages for any role and is used for defining the static portions of a prompt.

 > The content can include parameter references in the form of ${value}.
 >
-> If the value key is not found, it will be left as is in the text for later phases.
+> If the value key is not found, the parameter reference will remain in the text for later phases.

 ### LLMAppend

-Merges multiple message arrays into a single array before passing to LLMInvoke.
+This actor merges multiple message arrays into a single array before passing them to the LLMInvoke actor.

 **Use Case:** Combine system instructions, few-shot examples, and user query into one prompt.